 White tigers show a problem called inbreeding depression - continued inbreeding to fix a particular trait (the white colour) shows up other deleterious genes in the population.
 As a result, white tigers are prone to being cross-eyed and have other problems as noted later.
 Andy Goldfarb, tiger trainer who worked at MarineWorld in Vallejo, has said that when stressed or confused all white tigers cross their eyes.
 Inbreeding depression can be overcome by crossing white tigers to unrelated orange tigers; although the offspring will all be orange, they can be bred back to the white parent to produce white cubs.
 White tigers are now found in numerous zoos, not so much for conservation purposes (since they are essentially "man-made" and most are mongrels of Bengal and Amur tigers), but because they are a hit with the public.
 Contrary to the claims of zoos, white tigers are not a separate "endangered species"; they are colour morphs of orange tiger which have been bred in the same way domestic cat varieties have been perpetuated.
 White tigers are often larger than normal Bengal tigers.

 The rising number of unusual tigers reported in Similipal suggests that inbreeding is causing recessive genes to surface in that location.
 Inbreeding in zoos is causing other recessive genes to show up; not just colour variations, but also physical deformities.
+However, some of the deformities historically associated with white tiger cubs were due to being raised on a concrete floor in an old-fashioned zoo or in a circus wagon.
+This had a detrimental effect on their forelegs.
+It might have affected white tigers disproportionately because of their faster growth and heavier weight compared to orange tiger cubs.

 Outside of India, the white tigers (and possibly the golden tabby tigers) in captivity are hybrid Bengal/Amur tigers and are prone to cross eyes (strabismus: the nerves of the visual pathways are routed to the wrong side of the brain), "star-gazing" (related to nutritional imbalances possibly associated with hand rearing), a weakened immune system and poor tolerance of anaesthesia.
 Although "star-gazing" is sometimes seen in white tigers, "Tigers Of The World" notes that this is a nervous disorder unconnected with crossed eyes and not specific to white tigers.
 Parkinson's syndrome has also been associates with white tigers (Rathore and Khera 1981).
 Vitamin B-1 deficiency resulting in star gazing has been diagnosed in hand-reared big cats.